craftingcity/The-Known-World/Lingering Injuries.md

 When you take a **Lingering Injury**, you will roll 3d6 and compare the result to the relevant table below.
 When you do, *record your injury, where on your body it is, and how you got it.* ***Every scar has a story***.

 ##### Injury Tiers & Magical Healing
 More significant injuries require more significant healing. **Lingering Injuries** and Magical Healing are both categorized into *Injury Tiers*.
-Spells listed in a given *Injury Tiers* resolve one **Lingering Injury** in the same tier or lower.
+Spells listed in a given *Injury Tier* resolve one **Lingering Injury** in the same tier or lower.
 Once a **Lingering Injury** has resolved, you are no longer subjected to its negative effects.

 The *Injury Tiers*, in ascending order, are as follows; 'Superficial' (*cure wounds* & *healing word*), 'Major' (*lesser restoration* & *prayer of healing*), and 'Debilitating' (*greater restoration* & *heal*).